cronical/budget_dance/docs/workbook.md

 ### Documentation Conventions

-By convention in the documentation we call the workbook `fcast.xlsm`, although it could be anything.
+By convention in the documentation we call the workbook `test_wb.xlsx`, although it could be anything.

 [^1]: This does impair ease of revising formulas in rows, but produces performant spreadsheet
 [^2]: Progress is underway to remove VBA functions that rely on retrieving data, but some VBA calculations are expected to remain.